Back to Blog

 This wasn’t just about tables.
 It was about proving that modern UX is possible in legacy systems without greenfield rewrites.
 Here’s what stuck:

-• Blade can do more than we thought.
-With scoped props and dynamic rendering, we built something that felt like a React component—but without the JS overhead.
+• Blade can do more than I thought.
+With scoped props and dynamic rendering, I built something that felt like a React component—but without the JS overhead.

 • Tailwind’s utility-first approach shines in legacy contexts.
-We could incrementally modernize styles without disrupting existing CSS.
+I could incrementally modernize styles without disrupting existing CSS.

 • Mobile-first doesn’t mean mobile-only.
-We designed for the worst-case viewport, then enhanced upward—ensuring usability everywhere.
+I designed for the worst-case viewport, then enhanced upward—ensuring usability everywhere.

 • Backward compatibility is a feature.
-By keeping the same data contracts and view integrations, we rolled this out across 12+ pages in under a week.
+By keeping the same data contracts and view integrations, I rolled this out across 12+ pages in under a week.

 The result?
 A single component now powers reports, user lists, and audit logs.
-We even refactored the filter forms to use a shared filter-form component, reducing duplication and improving consistency.
+I even refactored the filter forms to use a shared filter-form component, reducing duplication and improving consistency.

 This table won’t win design awards.
 But it works.
 It scales.
 And it proves that with the right abstractions, even a 15-year-old Laravel-adjacent app can feel modern—without starting over.